Integrate CI-driven scans

 - Open the Browse Integrations tab.

-- Choose any supported integration (for example, Jenkins) to generate a base script and click Configure.
+- Choose any supported integration (for example, Jenkins) and click Configure.

 - Choose the Asset and Scan Profile you want to use.